 1. With ArcPad open, tap the Add Layer(s) button on the Main Toolbar.

-2. Tap the Folder button to navigate to the image you want to add to the map.
-3. In this example, the aerial photos are stored on the SD Card in the DOQQ folder.
+2. Tap the Folder button to navigate to the folder where the image you want to add to the map is stored.

+3. In this example, the aerial photo is stored on the SD Card in the DOQQ folder.
 Tap the DOQQ folder to select it.
 4. Tap OK to navigate to the DOQQ folder.